devscanr/resume-checklist/README.md

 ### 4️⃣ Portfolio / GitHub link

 In our view, each engineering resumes should contain a link to your portfolio and/or your GitHub (GitLab) professional account.
-NDA is not an argument, there're multiple ways to get around it (perfectly legal).
-If you have nothing to show: no screenshots, no contributions, no public projects, no stars, nothing... why would anyone bother to talk to you about hiring you?!
+NDA is not an argument, there're multiple ways to get around it (legally).
+If you have nothing to show: no screenshots, no contributions, no public projects, no stars, nothing... – it's super bad and must be fixed.

 ### 5️⃣ Other